kubernetes/test-infra/prow/prow_secrets.md

 This is performed by prow service/build clusters maintainer.

-1. Create a GKE cluster and enable workload identity by following [`workload-identity`](/workload-identity/README.md).
+1. In the cluster that the secrets are synced to, enable workload identity by following [`workload-identity`](/workload-identity/README.md).
 1. Deploy `kubernetes-external-secrets_crd.yaml`,
    `kubernetes-external-secrets_deployment.yaml`,